pulumi/pulumi-kubernetes/sdk/python/README.rst

    -  If ``kubectl`` already works for your running cluster, Pulumi respects and uses this configuration.
-   -  If you do not have a cluster already running and available, we encourage you to explore Pulumi's SDKs for AWS EKS, Azure AKS, and GCP GKE.
+   -  If you do not have a cluster already running and available, we encourage you to explore Pulumi’s SDKs for AWS EKS, Azure AKS, and GCP GKE.
 Visit the `reference docs <https://www.pulumi.com/docs/reference/clouds/kubernetes/>`__ for more details.